eXept Software AG Logo

 o , aCollection

-return a new collection containing the receiver's elements
+return a new collection formed from concatenating the receiver with the argument.

 enumerating